d12frosted/elpa-mirror/gnu/jinx-readme.txt

   │ (keymap-global-set "<remap> <ispell-word>" #'jinx-correct) └────

-  • `M-$' triggers correction for the misspelled word next to point.
+  • `M-$' triggers correction for the misspelled word before point.
   • `C-u M-$' triggers correction for the entire buffer.

-  Suggested corrections are displayed via a completion menu.
-You can press digit keys to quickly select a suggestion.
-Furthermore the menu offers options to save the word temporarily for the current session, in the personal dictionary or in the file-local variables.
-Note that you can enter arbitrary input at the correction prompt in order to make the correction.
-By pressing `M-n' (`M-p') again in the correction menu, you can skip to the next (previous) misspelling.

   A sample configuration with the popular `use-package' macro is shown
   here: